History of Baddeck

-Baddeck, Nova Scotia is a village founded in 1908, with a history stretching back to early Mi'kmaq, French and British settlements.
+Baddeck, Nova Scotia is a village founded in 1908, with a history stretching back to early Mi'kmaq, French, and British settlements.
 The village was home to Alexander Graham Bell and was witness to the first flight in the commonwealth with Bell's Silver Dart.

-Early settlement
+Early Settlement

 The name "Baddeck" is believed to originate from a Mi'kmaq word.
-One theory is that it originates from the word "Abadek" or "Abadak", which means "a portion of food set aside for someone or a sultry place" while another theory is that it originates from a word meaning "place with an island near".
+One theory is that it originates from the word "Abadek" or "Abadak," which means "a portion of food set aside for someone or a sultry place," while another theory is that it originates from a word meaning "place with an island near."

 Europeans discovered the inland part of Cape Breton Island during the 17th century when Jesuit missionaries from France established a settlement at nearby St. Anns in 1629.
 British settlement came during the 18th century after the territory was ceded by France.

-Island settlement
+Island Settlement

 In 1819, Lt.
 James Duffus (half pay Naval Officer), whose brother-in-law was Sir Samuel Cunard founder of the Cunard Line of steamships, founded his home on what is now known as Kidston Island—then known as Mutton Island—off the shore of present-day Baddeck.
-Duffus renamed the island Duke of Kent's Island, in honour of his patron.
+Duffus renamed the island Duke of Kent's Island, in honor of his patron.
 Duffus operated a mercantile business on the island, serving people from River Baddeck and Grand Narrows; customers were ferried to the island by canoe.
 In 1820 Duffus was appointed a magistrate and in 1826 he was granted 400 acres on the mainland.
 Duffus died in 1833, and his former assistants operated the business for a little over two years.
 In 1836 the executors of his estate in Halifax sent William Kidston to wind up his business.

-Growth of the village
+Growth of the Village

-Shire town
+Shire Town

 Up until 1851 Baddeck was known as Little Baddeck and it was part of Cape Breton County.
 William Kidston advocated the separation of Cape Breton County.
 In 1851 Kidston's advocacy paid off and Victoria County was split off from Cape Breton county and Baddeck became known by its present name.
-Kidston also advocated for Baddeck to become the site for the new county's jail and court house, which happened when Baddeck was established as the shire town of the county.
+Kidston also advocated for Baddeck to become the site for the new county's jail and courthouse, which happened when Baddeck was established as the shire town of the county.
 When Baddeck became the shire town of the county, it established a municipal council and Murdoch MacAskill became the village custos rotulorum.
 The Victoria County Court House was finally constructed in 1889.